Sierra Leone imposes nationwide curfew amid deadly anti-government protests | Law-Order

 Sierra Leone imposes nationwide curfew amid deadly anti-government protests

-Sierra Leone's leadership announced a nationwide curfew on Wednesday in response to violent anti-government protests that it said had caused an unspecified number of deaths, including among the security forces.

-Sierra Leone's leadership announced a nationwide curfew on Wednesday in response to violent anti-government protests that it said had caused an unspecified number of deaths, including among the security forces.
-The West African country, which has been struggling with rising inflation and a fuel crisis, imposed the curfew from 3 p.m. local time (1500 GMT) in a bid to stem the violence.
+Sierra Leone's government previously said there had been deaths, but did not say how many, as protesters threw rocks and burned tyres in the streets out of frustration at worsening economic hardship and other issues.
+The West African country, which has been struggling with rising inflation and a fuel crisis, imposed a nationwide curfew from 3 p.m. local time (1500 GMT) in a bid to stem the violence.

 Videos on social media verified by Reuters showed large crowds of protesters and piles of burning tyres in parts of the capital, Freetown.
 Other footage showed a group of young men throwing rocks on a street filled with whitish smoke.
 "People are upset about the country's justice system which is sickening, daily price rises and economic hardship," said Daniel Alpha Kamara, a university student.

-The violence started at around 10:30 a.m. local time, he said, when he saw clouds of tear gas rising up outside his dormatory room.
-"These unscrupulous individuals have embarked on a violent and unauthorised protest which has led to the loss of lives of innocent Sierra Leoneans, including security personnel," said Vice-President Mohamed Juldeh Jalloh in a video address.
+The violence started at around 10:30 a.m. local time, he said, when he saw clouds of tear gas rising up outside his dormitory room.
+"These unscrupulous individuals have embarked on a violent and unauthorised protest which has led to the loss of lives of innocent Sierra Leoneans, including security personnel," said Vice President Mohamed Juldeh Jalloh in a video address.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)